mkkakau/banaNAS/README.md

 This is a fun project that I did to learn about Linux, Docker, servers, and networking in general.
 It is a NAS device running the OpenMediaVault Linux distribution to host my personal files and programs which I access through VPN.
 All of the hardware necessary for the build can be purchased for under $400.
 This repo is where I will share my config files and scripts.

+I have written a few notes on how I built my setup and it is not necessarily a guide on how to build your own machine.
+These are mostly reminders and tips on solving problems that I ran into.
+Your mileage may vary.

 ### Hardware
 - Motherboard / CPU / Graphics:
 	- ASRock J4205-ITX